apache/stanbol/solr/README.md

 #### Metadata for CoreContainer:

 * **org.apache.solr.core.CoreContainer.name**: The name of the SolrServer.
 The name MUST BE provided for each Solr CoreContainer registered with this framework.
 It is a required field for each configuration.
 If two CoreContainers are registered with the same name the "service.ranking" property shall be used to determine the current active CoreContainer for an request.
 However others registered for the same name may be used as fallbacks.
+The container name is used as a URL path component when the `publishREST` parameter is true.
+It is recommended to use lowercase names without non ASCII characters.
 * **org.apache.solr.core.CoreContainer.dir**: The directory of a CoreContainer.
-This is the directory containing the "solr.xml".
+This is the directory containing the "solr.xml" file.
 * **org.apache.solr.core.CoreContainer.solrXml**: The name of the Solr CoreContainer configuration file.
 Currently always "sold.xml".
 * **org.apache.solr.core.CoreContainer.cores**: A read only collection of the names of all cores registered with the CoreContainer.
 * **service.ranking**: The OSGI "service.ranking" property is used to specify the ranking of a CoreContainer.
 The CoreContainer with the highest ranking is considered as the default server and will be returned by calls to bundleContext.getServiceReference(..) without the use of an filter.
-* **org.apache.solr.core.CoreContainer.publishREST**: Boolean switch that defines if the RESTful API of this CoreContainer should be published or not.
+* **org.apache.solr.core.CoreContainer.publishREST**: Boolean switch that allows to enable/disable the publishing of the Solr RESTful API on "http://{host}:{port}/solr/{server-name}".
+Requires the "SolrServerPublishingComponent" to be active.

 #### Metadata for SolrCores:

 * **org.apache.solr.core.SolrCore.name**: The name of the SolrCore as registered with the CoreContainer
 * **org.apache.solr.core.SolrCore.dir**: The instance directory of the SolrCore
-* **org.apache.solr.core.SolrCore.dadadir**: The data directory of the SolrCore
+* **org.apache.solr.core.SolrCore.datadir**: The data directory of the SolrCore
 * **org.apache.solr.core.SolrCore.indexdir**: The directory of the index used by this SolrCore
 * **org.apache.solr.core.SolrCore.schema**: The name (excluding the directory) of the Solr schema used by this core
 * **org.apache.solr.core.SolrCore.solrconf**: The name (excluding the directory) of the Solr core configuration file

 In addition the following metadata of the CoreContainer for this SolrCore are also available

-* **org.apache.solr.core.CoreContainer.id**: The SERVICE_ID of the CoreContainer this SolrCore is registered with.
+* **org.apache.solr.core.CoreContainer.id**: The `SERVICE_ID` of the CoreContainer this SolrCore is registered with.
 This is usually the easiest way to obtain the ServiceReference to the CoreContainer of an SolrCore.
 * **org.apache.solr.core.CoreContainer.name**: The name of the CoreContainer this SolrCore is registered with.
 Note that multiple CoreContainers may be registered for the same name.
 Therefore this property MUST NOT be used to filter for the ServiceReference to the CoreContainer of an SolrCore.
 * **org.apache.solr.core.CoreContainer.dir**: The Solr directory of the CoreContainer for this SolrCore.
 * **service.ranking**: The OSGI service.ranking of the CoreContainer this SolrCore is registered with.
 SolrCores do not define there own service.ranking but use the ranking of the CoreContainer they are registered with.

 The the mentioned keys used for metadata of registered CoreContainer and SolrCores are defined as public constants in the [SolrConstants](http://svn.apache.org/repos/asf/incubator/stanbol/trunk/commons/solr/core/src/main/java/org/apache/stanbol/commons/solr/SolrConstants.java) class.

 ### ReferencedSolrServer

-This component allows to initialize an Solr server running within the same JVM as Stanbol based on indexes provided by a directory on the local file system.
-This does not support management capabilities, but it initializes a Solr CoreContainer based on the data in the file system and registers it (including all SolrCores) with the OSIG Service Registry as described above.
+This component allows to initialize a Solr server running within the same JVM as Stanbol based on indexes provided by a directory on the local file system.
+This does not support management capabilities, but it initializes a Solr CoreContainer based on the data in the file system and registers it (including all SolrCores) with the OSGi Service Registry as described above.

 The ReferencedSolrServer uses the ManagedServiceFactory pattern.
 This means that instances are created by parsing configurations to the OSGI ConfigurationAdmin service.
-Practically this means that
+Practically this means that:

 * users can create instances by using the Configuration tab of the Apache Felix Web Console
 * programmers can directly use the ConfigurationAdmin service to create/update and delete configurations